 Your retirement accounts may provide an easy tax-deductible option for your bonus money.
 Check with your employer to see if you can deduct some or all of your year-end bonus to your 401k.
 You’ll get the tax benefits and save at the same time.
 If you’ve maxed out on your 401k for the year and earn less than certain income thresholds, think of opening an IRA or maxing out your IRA contributions for the year.

-6. Saving and Investing for the future.
+6. Save and invest for the future

 While saving and investing in retirement plans are one option, you can also open a personal investment account to save and invest for the future.
 There are many different types of brokerage companies where you can invest your money.
 Are you at a loss as to where to start?
 Ask family or friends for recommendations or start with the brokerage firm that holds your employer-sponsored retirement plan.
 Most offer options for personal investing accounts also.

-7. Enjoy your hard work!
+7. Enjoy your hard work

 You didn’t hit the lotto, so don’t think you have to spend it all at one time.
 Instead, think of it as earned income.
 Because it is, and you worked for it.
 Don’t spend (or save) it all in one place.
 As tempting as it can be to save all of your year-end bonus, you deserve to have a little fun.
 Decide how much fun you’re going to have though.
 Maybe you want to try a new restaurant or buy yourself a gift.
 Find a way that you can enjoy some of your year-end bonus.